Showing posts with label Shoot 'em ups - Zaxxon. Show all posts

 The CryptO'pinion?

-Hostile All Terrain Encounter has its problems but I've enjoyed myself.
-This is a fun shooter with challenging and addictive gameplay.
-I've spent several hours playing H.A.T.E and I have L.O.V.E.D every second of it.
-A fantastic shooter!!
+Hostile All Terrain Encounter has its problems, but it's a thoroughly excellent shooter with challenging and addictive gameplay.
+I've spent several hours playing H.A.T.E and I have L.O.V.E.D every second.

 Grab the download for floppy disk or hard drive.